This guide will teach you how to create a multi-channel B2B content marketing strategy from scratch. If you read to the end, you'll learn how to:

 Your content strategy objectives will be determined by what you’d like to achieve.

 Objectives may be overarching: “achieve more conversions”, “increase engagement in a new demographic”, “upsell to a segment of our existing consumers”.

 Or they may be more granular: “achieve 15% open rate for our newsletter”, “achieve 4% conversions from our Facebook advertising campaign”, “achieve 10% increase in the number of qualified leads from digital”.

 The objectives will determine which channels you use and which content you create.

-Using multiple channels allows you to engage with more potential consumers, through formats they choose.
-Understanding how the channels interact with each other prevents siloed thinking, and allows for better analysis..
+Using multiple channels allows you to engage with more potential consumers, through the formats they choose.
+Understanding how the channels interact with each other prevents siloed thinking and allows for better analysis..

 You should decide which combination of owned, earned and paid media activity to use.

 - Owned media is your brand, its assets, and the communications channels it controls (website, newsletter, social media and so on).

 - Earned media activity refers to engagement that has not been paid for, in the form of mentions, follows or coverage.
 Effective earned media attracts prospects who are already qualified and receptive to making a purchase.